codebar/tutorials/php/lesson1/tutorial.md

 php index.php
 ```

-And the out will be:
+And the output will be:

 ```bash
 $ php index.php